jerquinigo/Brooklyn-Steam-Center-lessons/functionsAndMore.md

-## Functions, pass, continue and return, kwargs,args
+## Functions, default values,return, args, kwargs, pass, continue
 ___
 functions are a block of code that runs the instructions inside its block of code once it has been invoked.
 It will return its values and reset back to its default settings that were programmed.
 Once the function completed its task, the results will dissapear.